Abdulrahmanvisit/todo-app-react./README.md

 ## What I learned

-Building this taught me a lot as someone just getting started with React:

-- How `useState` works, and how to think about "what data actually changes" before writing any UI
+- How to use `useState` to manage data that changes over time, and how to decide what actually needs its own state versus what can be derived
+- How to give list items a stable, unique `id` (via `crypto.randomUUID()`) instead of relying on their position in an array — necessary once filtering or reordering is involved
+- How to build a reusable custom hook (`useLocalStorage`) so state and persistence logic aren't duplicated across the app
-- How to break a page into smaller components (`TaskInput`, `TaskItem`, `TaskList`) and pass data and functions between them with props
+- How to break a UI into small, focused components (`TaskInput`, `TaskItem`, `TaskList`) and pass data and functions down through props, following a consistent pattern for how changes flow back up
-- Why state updates in React need to be immutable — using the spread operator, `.map()`, and `.filter()` instead of directly changing an array
+- How to update arrays immutably using the spread operator, `.map()`, and `.filter()`, instead of mutating state directly
-- How to write a custom hook (`useLocalStorage`) so I wasn't repeating the same `useEffect` and `localStorage` logic everywhere
-- Styling with Tailwind CSS directly in JSX using utility classes, instead of writing separate CSS files
+- How to compute a derived value (the filtered, visible task list) fresh on every render instead of storing it as separate state
+- How to debug real issues methodically: reading error messages carefully, checking `git diff` before committing, and isolating changes on a feature branch before merging

 ## Future improvements

-- Let users edit an existing todo instead of only adding or deleting
-- Add filters to view all, active, or completed todos
-- Add due dates or priority tags to todos
+- Sort tasks by due date or priority
+- Show a count of remaining active tasks
+- Add a "clear all completed" button
+- Add basic form validation and feedback (e.g. warn on a past due date)

 ## Author